 Hackney has been my home for nearly 15 years.
 I find it comforting to discover the overlooked and undervalued.
 In the noughties I lived in Hackney Wick and Dalston before the big changes happened.
 Since 2012 I have been researching the Chats Palace visual archive.
 Last Christmas I moved to a ground floor flat overlooking Hackney Downs Park to recuperate after a major hip surgery.
 On New Year’s Eve, I set myself a daily Instagram challenge – #recovery #dayX #hackneydowns #crutches.
 Life on crutches slows you down, lets you be in sink with your body and the surrounding.
 I haven’t missed a day be it sunny, rainy or icy.
 There have been setbacks – slower than expected healing of the bones, nasty sprains and strains, but the challenge ‘one photo a day’ kept me going.

 At the end of February came the Beast from the East.
-Snow means home for me.
-I grew up without seeing grass for 6 months.
-Feeling snow on my skin and under my feet.
-The home of my childhood and the home of my adulthood merged.
-I continued to photograph on my Iphone during the day as I did in the previous weeks.
-And when the night fell, it brought memories of what it was like to be in the park lit up by the snow.
-I swapped my Iphone for Canon 6d, two crutches for one crutch and a monopod, and photographed my nearest corner of Hackney Downs.
+Snow means home for me – I grew up without seeing grass for 6 months, feeling snow on my skin and under my feet.
+So, the home of my childhood and the home of my adulthood merged while I was researching the somatic impact of silence, repressed family history and migration on my body and life choices.

 Recovery milestones, hospital appointments, physiotherapy sessions, government support – all is measured in weeks.
 Hence the output idea – 10 weeks in 70 images that reflect the weather conditions, the small details, the trees of Hackney Downs.